hamblin-ku/PHSX815_Week1/README.md

 python PHSX815_HW2_KurtH.py -r random_numbers.txt.

 Will read the random numbers from the file 'random_numbers.txt' (which was generated using the Random Class in the provided code).
+The file 'my_params.py' contains a basic outline of the matplotlib parameters I like to use for my plots.